atpuxiner/fastapi-scaf/README.md

 # fastapi-scaf

 ## What is this?
-* by: axiner
+- by: axiner
-* fastapi-scaf
+- fastapi-scaf
-* This is a fastapi scaf.
+- This is a fastapi scaf.
+  - new project
+  - add api
+  - about project:
+    - auto init project (conf, db, logger...)
+    - auto register router
+    - auto register middleware

 ## Installation
 This package can be installed using pip (>=Python3.9):